Women don’t need to take the negative effects of hormone changes that come with aging lying down – it’s time to fight back!

 That’s bad news for slumber time & women in the throes of menopause…

 “Hot flashes and night sweats are caused by a complex interaction between fluctuating estrogen levels in the hypothalamus (a region of the brain that regulates body temperature), norepinephrine, (a key brain chemical, and specialized receptors in the brain) and the body’s blood vessels and sweat glands,” explains Dr. Carolyn Dean, a physician and naturopathic doctor based in Kihei, Hawaii, as well as a medical advisory board member of the Nutritional Magnesium Association.

 “The hypothalamus, a region of the brain that regulates body temperature and is affected by hormones, can become confused by these changes in estrogen levels.
 Like a faulty thermostat, the hypothalamus may respond to the changes in estrogen as if it senses an increase in your body’s temperature.
 In an attempt to cool you down, the hypothalamus sets off a cascade of events, including dilating blood vessels to release heat (which you feel as a hot flash) and triggering sweat glands (which you experience as sudden, intense perspiration).
 The result is you wake up drenched and chilly, with a racing heart and a sensation of anxiety.”

 The good news is that there is a myriad of ways to minimize the impact of menopause and the sleep issues that come with it.
-From simple diet changes to hormone replacement therapy (HRT) prescribed from your doctor, there’s no need to suffer.
-There’s help to be had!
+From simple diet changes to hormone replacement therapy (HRT) prescribed by your doctor, there’s no need to suffer.
+There’s a help to be had!

 6 savvy ways to tackle sleep disruptions caused by menopause